Filippo De Nobili

-Filippo De Nobili (Catanzaro, 23 September 1875 – Catanzaro, 7 February 1962) was an Italian writer, poet, historian and politician anti-fascist and anti-monarchist.
+Filippo De Nobili (Catanzaro, 23 September 1875 – Catanzaro, 7 February 1962) was an Italian writer, poet, librarian, and historian.
+He was known for his opposition to fascism and the monarchy.

 Biography

 Member of the De Nobili family of Catanzaro, he was the eldest son of Carlo De Nobili (1845–1908), baron of Magliacane, and of Concetta Pugliese.
-Filippo De Nobili was thus also the great-grandson of the baron Carlo De Nobili (1777–1831), first mayor of Catanzaro, knight of Malta and well-known economist.
+Filippo De Nobili was thus the great-grandson of the baron Carlo De Nobili (1777–1831), first mayor of Catanzaro, knight of Malta and well-known economist.

 Filippo De Nobili studied law at the Sapienza University of Rome, where he met and became the disciple of the Marxist philosopher Antonio Labriola.
-De Nobili quickly became one of three main leaders of the student movement in Rome, known as the goliardia romana, and also founded a movement supporting the abolition of monarchy and inspired by the thoughts of Jesus Christ.
+De Nobili quickly became one of the three main leaders of the student movement in Rome, known as the goliardia romana, and also founded a movement supporting the abolition of monarchy.
 However, in July 1896, he was expelled from the university for leading a student's agitation, following the replacement of the Minister of Education Guido Baccelli, a left-wing politician, by Emanuele Gianturco, a moderate catholic.
 The Marxist philosopher Antonio Labriola tried to protect the students but a final verdict confirmed the expulsion of the three leaders, with the prohibition of attending any Italian university for two years.

 Two years later, in 1898, Filippo De Nobili was allowed to continue his studies in law at the University of Messina, in Sicily.
 There he became a close friend of the decadent poet Giovanni Pascoli, before graduating and becoming a lawyer in Catanzaro.

-From 1908 to 1958, succeeding his father, he directed the Library Onestà e Lavoro of Catanzaro, a public library founded in 1889 and today called Municipal Library «Filippo De Nobili».
+From 1908 to 1958, De Nobili directed the Library Onestà e Lavoro of Catanzaro, a public library founded in 1889 and today called Municipal Library «Filippo De Nobili» in his memory.
 In 1910, the Library Onestà e Lavoro also merged with the Popular Library of Catanzaro.
-De Nobili joined the Associazione Italiana Biblioteche since its foundation in 1930, and was one of the inspectors of the public libraries of the region.
+De Nobili joined the Associazione Italiana Biblioteche at its foundation in 1930, and was one of the first inspectors for public libraries of the region.

 Filippo De Nobili was also a journalist, being the director of the newspaper U Spatrunatu and also the co-founder of the socialist journal Battaglia.
 He wrote articles and satirical pieces in various other political newspapers and magazines, sometimes with the pen name of Fideno.
-Finally, De Nobili was also an expert of Calabrian linguistic and etymology, helping the German linguist Gerhard Rohlfs to realize one of the first bilingual dictionaries Calabrian-Italian.
+Finally, De Nobili was an expert of Calabrian linguistic and etymology, helping the German linguist Gerhard Rohlfs to produce one of the first bilingual dictionaries in Calabrian-Italian.

-In August 1942, Filippo De Nobili and Francesco Maruca clandestinely founded the Communist Federation of the Province of Catanzaro.
+In August 1942, under fascism, Filippo De Nobili and Francesco Maruca clandestinely founded the Communist Federation of the Province of Catanzaro.
 Years later, the writer Corrado Alvaro wrote a poem titled Il topo e il falegname (The Mouse and the Carpenter) about the relationship between De Nobili and Maruca.

-He knew Corrado Alvaro there, when Alvaro was a high school student in Catanzaro.
+De Nobili had met Corrado Alvaro when the latter was a high school student in Catanzaro.